mighty-gerbils/gerbil/README.md

 # Gerbil Scheme

-Gerbil is a new dialect of scheme, designed around a multiresolution macro-system.
+Gerbil is a new dialect of Scheme, designed around a multiresolution macro-system.

 The macro system is based on quote-syntax, and provides full the meta-syntactic tower with a native implementation of syntax-case.
-It also provides a full-blown module system, similar to plt scheme's (sorry, racket) modules.
+It also provides a full-blown module system, similar to PLT Scheme's (sorry, racket) modules.
 The main difference from plt's modules is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation.